Resources

 - Capt.
 Anthony McBee, University of Virginia Police Department, Charlottesville, VA

-"This is a great presentation to help law enforcement and other community members understand the severe dangers of canine overheating in a hot car.
+"This is a great presentation to help law enforcement and other community members understand the severe dangers of a canine overheating in a hot car.
 I think the presentation is accurate and well developed."

 - Dr. Tripp Stewart (over 21 years veterinary experience)